NOVEMBER JAPAN FESTIVALS １１月の祭り

 Jonan-gu Shrine, Kyoto

-Participants dressed as Heian nobles recreate an ancient practice of sailing sake cups on the stream in the shrine while the recipient composes a 31-syllable poem.
+Participants dressed as Heian nobles recreate an ancient practice of sailing sake cups on the stream in the shrine while the recipient composes a 31-syllable poem, known as Kyokusui no Utage.

 Fushimi Inari Shrine, Fushimi, Kyoto